CharlieMallon/milestoneThree/testing.md

 # Testing Doc

-i have used cypress to do a suite of intergration tests.
+I have used cypress to do a suite of integration tests.

 ## Testing strategy.